kunalnano/waldo/README.md

 This approach is more robust than template matching, but it might still have some limitations, especially in cases of severe occlusions or extreme changes in scale or perspective.
 If you need even more robustness, consider using deep learning-based methods, such as convolutional neural networks (CNNs) trained for object detection or recognition tasks.

-orb_matching.py uses the ORB (Oriented FAST and Rotated BRIEF) feature detector and descriptor extractor to match keypoints between the template and scene images.
+`orb_matching.py` uses the ORB (Oriented FAST and Rotated BRIEF) feature detector and descriptor extractor to match keypoints between the template and scene images.
 This method is more robust than template matching but may still have limitations in cases of severe occlusions or extreme changes in scale or perspective.

 ### Usage

 ```
 python orb_matching.py
 ```
-Make sure to update the template_path and scene_path variables in the script with the correct file paths for your template and scene images.
+Make sure to update the `template_path` and `scene_path` variables in the script with the correct file paths for your template and scene images.

 ## 3. Deep Learning-based Object Detection (YOLOv5)

-The deep learning-based approach requires several steps, including preparing a dataset, training a YOLOv5 model, and using the trained model to detect Waldo in images.
-Please refer to the instructions in the previous response for a detailed guide on how to use a YOLOv5 model for Waldo detection.
+The deep learning-based approach requires several steps, including preparing a dataset, training a `YOLOv5 model`, and using the trained model to detect Waldo in images.

 Using a deep learning-based object detection model like YOLO (You Only Look Once) or Faster R-CNN might provide better results.